 Citrus juice (like that of lemon) is rich in flavanones that have been found to promote cognitive health.
 These flavanones work by increasing blood flow to the brain.
 This can boost mental health (11).

-The citric acid in lemon water can also prevent brain inflammation and fight oxidative stress, thus promoting brain health.
-Due to these properties, lemon water (citric acid) could show potential benefit in the prevention of neurodegenerative diseases (12).
+The citric acid in lemon water can also prevent brain inflammation and fight oxidative stressi XThe imbalance between the production of reactive oxygen molecules and the body’s ability to fight them. , thus promoting brain health.
+Due to these properties, lemon water (citric acid) could show potential benefit in the prevention of neurodegenerative diseasesi XA group of disorders that adversely affect the cells of the nervous system and its connections.
+(12).

 5. May Boost Exercise Performance

 Lemon water improves hydration.
 Research shows that hydration, in general, boosts exercise performance.
 In a study on athletes engaging in in-season training, regular hydration could promote their performance.
 This is because hydration improves sodium loss that is often rampant due to an individual’s increased sweat rate during physical exertion (13).